HassanAli112006/opencv/README.md

 # OpenCV Projects

 A collection of my OpenCV (Open Source Computer Vision Library) practice projects and experiments.
-This repo documents my journey into image processing and computer vision using Python and OpenCV.
+This repository documents my journey into image processing and computer vision using Python and OpenCV.

 ## Features
 - Load and display images